RoskiDeluge/aleph-image-generator/README.md

 To Do:
 - Authentication.
 Add tables to db: users, images, prompts
+- Better loading state notifications in UI
 - Add subscription plans (Images per day: 1 (free), 10 (4.99/mo), 100 (9.99/mo))
 - Add social sharing feature

 Future features:
+- Refactor to use Vercel's AI SDK
 - Add context array and a messages table in an Azure db to retain context history / memory of previous prompts
 - Add vector db for prompt embeddings
 - (When available) add image embeddings to the vector db so the system develops a visual memory of previous images